Mjz86/c_colon/mcc.md

  also , each of the identifiers lists who their dependancies.

- this includes but is not limited to : call graph, refrence graph,  abi graph, static variables used, register pressure, optimization qualifier and  ect.
+ this includes but is not limited to : call graph, refrence graph,  ABI graph, static variables used, register pressure, optimization qualifier and  ect.